 Marvin Mims is a well-known commodity in the states of Texas and Oklahoma.
 But his 2023 NFL Draft scouting report shows why he should be on the national radar.
-Mims and Oklahoma enter 2022 with a new head coach, offensive play-caller, and quarterback.
-While change two years into a career and the first year of draft eligibility would typically be a negative, it may just be what the doctor orders for Mims’ professional development.
+Mims and Oklahoma entered 2022 with a new head coach, offensive play-caller, and quarterback.
+While change two years into a career and the first year of draft eligibility would typically be a negative, was it just what the doctor ordered for Mims’ professional development?

 - Position: Wide Receiver

 - Height/Weight: 5’11”, 183 pounds

 Texas is a hotbed for high school football talent.
 Born and raised in Frisco, Mims understood that well.
 And yet, while at Lone Star High School, he ascended to a level never before seen.